ThinkerYzu/TooPaoChat/README.md

 # Tests

-server/stupid_server.py is a server implementation that is very stupid, but still can be used as a prove of concept.
+server/stupid_server.py is a server implementation that is very stupid, but still can be used as a proof of concept.
 It supports two users only, user1 and user2, right now.
 Their passwords are user1_123 & user2_123, respectively.